Triads are simple Chords that share a relationship with scale notes:

 Combining a tone's pitch (high and low), and length is easier when we think of a melody in the midst of a background beat.
 Melodies speak to us through emphasized notes and changing pitch, just as in conversation.
 Even the pauses (rests) suggest rhythm and meaning.

-The next page practices how to interpret beats and tones, and gives an alternative to guitar tab practice.
+The next page interprets beats and tones, and shows an alternative to guitar tab.